 The theme of Finno-Ugric place names on the vast Eurasian space is extremely wide.
-Only the examination of place names of Russian North, devoted mainly Finno-Ugric ones, required from the known Russian scholar forty years of hard work, which results were presented in four volumes (MATVEEV A.K.
+Only the examination of place names of Russian North devoted mainly to Finno-Ugric ones, required from the known Russian scholar forty years of hard work, which results were presented in four volumes (MATVEEV A.K.
 2001 – 2015).
-This article discusses only place names left by the Finno-Ugrians on areas of their primary residence (se the map below).
+This article discusses only place names left by the Finno-Ugrians on areas of their primary residence (see the map below).